Umayyad Mosque: Modern era

 In 2001, Pope John Paul II visited the mosque, primarily to visit the relics of John the Baptist.
 It was the first time a pope paid a visit to a mosque.

-On March 15, 2011, the first significant protests related to the Syrian civil war began at the Umayyad Mosque when 40–50 worshipers gathered outside the complex and chanted pro-democracy slogans.
-Syrian security forces swiftly quelled the protests and have since cordoned off the area during Friday prayers to prevent large-scale demonstrations.
+On March 15, 2011, the first significant protests related to the Arab Spring and eventually the Syrian civil war began at the Umayyad Mosque when 40–50 worshippers gathered outside the complex and chanted pro-democracy slogans.
+Syrian security forces swiftly quelled the protests and cordoned off the area during Friday prayers to prevent large-scale demonstrations.

+After the Fall of the Assad regime and the victory of opposition forces in the civil war, Hay'at Tahrir al-Sham leader Ahmed al-Sharaa gave a victory speech from Umayyad Mosque during which he declared a new era in Syria's history.

 Architecture

 The ground plan of the Umayyad Mosque is rectangular in shape and measures 97 m by 156 m.
 A large courtyard occupies the northern part of the mosque complex, while the prayer hall or haram ('sanctuary') covers the southern part.
 The mosque is enclosed by four exterior walls which were part of the temenos of the original Roman temple.